Whitchurch, Shropshire: Norman and Medieval

-The town was granted market status in the 14th century.
+Eighteenth century onwards

+In the 18th Century many of the earlier timber-framed buildings were refaced in the more fashionable brick.
+New elegant Georgian houses were built at the southern end of the High Street and in Dodington.

 The replacement third church collapsed in July 1711 and the present Queen Anne parish church of St Alkmund was immediately constructed to take its place.
 It was consecrated in 1713.

-Lords of Whitchurch

-William fitz Ranulf is the earliest individual of the Warenne family recorded as the Lord of Whitchurch, Shropshire, first appearing in the Shropshire Pipe Roll of 1176.
-In 1859, Robert Eyton considered it likely that Ralph, son of William de Warenne, 2nd Earl of Surrey, was the father of William and that he first held that title.
-However, other theories have been put forward.

-Later history

-During the reign of Henry I in the 12th century, Whitchurch was in the North Division of Bradford Hundred which by the 1820s was referred to as North Bradford Hundred.
-In the 18th Century many of the earlier timber-framed buildings were refaced in the more fashionable brick.
-New elegant Georgian houses were built at the southern end of the High Street and in Dodington.

 As dairy farming became more profitable Whitchurch developed as a centre for Cheshire cheese production.
 Cheese fairs were held on every third Wednesday when farm cheeses were brought into town for sale.
 Cheese and other goods could be easily transported to wider markets when the Whitchurch Arm of Thomas Telford's Llangollen Canal was opened in 1811.
 The railway station was opened in 1858 on the first railway line in North Shropshire, running from Crewe to Shrewsbury.

 During the Second World War a secret Y station for enemy signals interception operated in Whitchurch at the Old Rectory in Claypit Street, run by the Foreign Office.

 On 23 November 1981, an F1/T2 tornado passed through Whitchurch as part of the record-breaking nationwide tornado outbreak on that day.
 The Whitchurch tornado was the longest-lived tornado of the entire outbreak, having first touched down 35 miles away in the south Shropshire village of Norbury.
 After passing through Whitchurch, the tornado dissipated.

 Governance

-Town

-Whitchurch has its own town council which is responsible for street lights, parks and the civic centre which is located in the centre of the town.
-The council organises various events throughout the year including markets and the Christmas Lights.

-County

-The town is part of Shropshire Council which is the local authority for Shropshire (excluding Telford and Wrekin).
-It is a unitary authority, having the powers of a non-metropolitan county and district council combined.
-The residents of Whitchurch elect three councillors to this council.